-Typically, the only rights under a binary option for the buyer or seller are an entitlement to receive or an obligation to pay (a) a fixed amount if the predetermined condition or conditions are met, and (b) a lesser amount or zero if the predetermined condition or conditions are not met.
-The payout structure of a binary option is non-linear; that is, the payout possibilities are discrete amounts that are specified at the time the contract or instrument is entered into (although the actual value of the payout amount may not be determined at the time the contract or instrument is entered into).
+Typically, the only rights under a binary option for the buyer or seller are an entitlement to receive or an obligation to pay (a) a predetermined fixed amount if the predetermined condition or conditions are met, and (b) zero or another predetermined fixed amount if the predetermined condition or conditions are not met.
+We interpret "fixed amount" to refer to a fixed monetary amount and not to a fixed interest rate or other type of amount.